hypercube-software/Audio-Workshops/README.md

 - How to parse various audio file formats.
 - How to build a simple synthesizer in Java.
-- How to make a native tool to convert an entire MIDI synthesizer into SFZ presets
+- How to make a native tool to convert an entire MIDI synthesizer into SFZ/Decent Sampler presets
 - How to parse proprietary SysEx MIDI messages, especially the Roland ones
+- How to backup and restore hardware synthesizers state using SysEx MIDI
+- How to build a preset manager for any Synthesizer using https://openjfx.io/ and [SpringBoot 3](https://spring.io/projects/spring-boot)
 - How to build a MIDI Editor for any Synthesizer using [Quasar](https://quasar.dev/)/[VueJS](https://vuejs.org/) and [SpringBoot 3](https://spring.io/projects/spring-boot)

 | ![build](https://github.com/hypercube-software/Audio-Workshops/workflows/Documentation%20build/badge.svg) | ![build](https://github.com/hypercube-software/Audio-Workshops/workflows/Maven%20build/badge.svg) |